Accessory nerve disorder

 Accessory nerve disorder is an injury to the spinal accessory nerve which results in diminished or absent function of the sternocleidomastoid muscle and upper portion of the trapezius muscle.

 Signs and symptoms

 Patients with spinal accessory nerve paralysis often exhibit signs of lower motor neuron disease such as diminished muscle mass, fasciculations, and partial paralysis of the sternocleidomastoid and trapezius muscles.
 Interruption of the nerve supply to the sternocleidomastoid muscle results in an asymmetric neckline, while weakness of the trapezius muscle can produce a drooping shoulder, winged scapula, and a weakness of forward elevation of the shoulder.

 Causes

 Medical procedures are the most common cause of injury to the spinal accessory nerve.
 In particular, radical neck dissection and cervical lymph node biopsy are among the most common surgical procedures that result in spinal accessory nerve damage.
 London notes that a failure to rapidly identify spinal accessory nerve damage may exacerbate the problem, as early intervention leads to improved outcomes.

 Diagnosis

-The function of the spinal accessory nerve is measured in the neurological examination.
-How the examination is administered varies by practitioner, but it frequently involves three components: inspection, range of motion testing, and strength testing.

-During inspection, the examiner observes the sternocleidomastoid and trapezius muscles, looking for signs of lower motor neuron disease, such as muscle atrophy and fasciculation.
-A winged scapula may also be suggestive of abnormal spinal accessory nerve function, as described above.

-In assessing range of motion, the examiner observes while the patient tilts and rotates the head, shrugs both shoulders, and abducts both arms.
-A winged scapula due to spinal accessory nerve damage will often be exaggerated on arm abduction.

-Strength testing is similar to range of motion testing, except that the patient performs the actions against the examiner's resistance.
-The examiner measures sternocleidomastoid muscle function by asking the patient to turn his or her head against resistance.
-Simultaneously, the examiner observes the action of the contralateral sternocleidomastoid muscle.
-For example, if the patient turns his or her head to the right, the left sternocleidomastoid muscle normally will tighten.

-To assess the strength of the trapezius muscle, the examiner asks the patient to shrug his or her shoulders against resistance.
-In patients with damage to the spinal accessory nerve, shoulder elevation will be diminished, and the patient will be incapable of raising the shoulders against the examiner's resistance.